franklinqin0/blog/docs/views/course_scheduling.md

 ## Baloney

 1. As informed by Professor [Madeleine Udell](https://people.orie.cornell.edu/mru8/bio.html), [Bill Gates](https://en.wikipedia.org/wiki/Bill_Gates#Early_life) wrote a class scheduling program for his school in exchange for computer time.
 As [the rumor](https://skeptics.stackexchange.com/a/16906) says, he tweaked the program’s code so that he was placed in classes with mostly female students
 2. In last September, I was a [voluntary teacher teaching English](why_vt).
 A local teacher complained to me about the hassle of spending so much time scheduling courses for the entire school.
-Even with cheap pirated course scheduling software, he still had to manually adjust schedules in order to satisfy various requirements proposed by other teachers.
-As soon as I heard about this problem, I immediately realized that integer programming should be quite helpful.
+Even with cheap pirated software, he still had to manually adjust schedules in order to satisfy various requirements proposed by other teachers.
+I immediately realized that integer programming should be quite helpful for the algorithm.
 However, I forgot most of what I learned in _Optimization II_, let alone how to transform the data into code
 3. The course scheduling program can be classified into 2 types: high school (fixed timeslots) or college (flexible timeslots), but I will only talk about the 1st, as the system I developed served high schools
 4. [It can be proved](http://digitalcommons.calpoly.edu/cgi/viewcontent.cgi?article=1255&context=theses) that the decision problem is NP-complete and the optimization problem is NP-hard.
 Let `m` be the number of slots and `n` the number of schedules.
-Then there are $2^{m \cdot n}$ possible ways to schedule courses (if `m = 40` and `n = 100`, then the exponential is at least $10^{1200}$).
+Since each schedule must be assigned to a slot, there are $m^n$ possible ways to schedule courses (if `m = 40` and `n = 100`, then the exponential is about $1.607 \times 10^{159}$).
 Thus, we have to come up with some smart tricks to restrict this astronomical complexity and turn it close to polynomial runtime

 ## Data Models